 Do you know that sleep loss causes weight gain?

 If you have trouble sleeping, try relaxation techniques such as meditation and yoga.
 Or eat a small bedtime snack of foods shown to help shift the body and mind into sleep mode: WebMD says warm almond milk helps the brain make melatonin and James Rouse ND suggests chamomile tea.
 The best sleep-inducing foods include a combination of protein and carbohydrates, says Shelby Harris, PsyD, director of behavioral sleep medicine at Montefiore Medical Center.
-Also, be sure to darken your room, eliminate electronics’ screens with blue light (buy a filter), and turn your clock away from you.
+Also, be sure to darken your room, eliminate electronics’ screens with blue light, and turn your clock away from you.

 Eating the right food is more crucial to health than anything else, and the fact is that most diseases today are directly related to the foods that we eat.
 Also overweight and obesity is caused by our food choices.
 So although it’s fine to have some junk food once in a while, we must be conscious of what we’re eating and the ‘bad things’ that are in them.